dereuromark/cakephp-queue/docs/README.md

 <?= $this->Url->build(['prefix' => 'admin', 'controller' => 'Comments', 'action'=> 'view', $comment['id']], true) ?>
 ```

-This way all the generation is in the specific task and template and can be tested separaretly.
+This way all the generation is in the specific task and template and can be tested separately.

 ### Killing workers

-First of all: Make sure you don't run workers with `workermaxruntime` of `0`.
+First of all: Make sure you don't run workers with `workermaxruntime` and `workertimeout` of `0`.
 Then they would at least not run forever, and might pile up only if you start them faster then they terminate.
+That can overload the server.

 #### Via tool